 - Assist with tours of laboratory facilities and experiment demonstrations for recruitment and promotion.

-- Bachelor’s Degree in relevant discipline and at least two (2) years of associated experience OR Diploma of Collegial Studies (three year technical DEC) or equivalent and four (4) years of relevant experience.
+- Bachelor’s Degree in relevant discipline and at least two (2) years of associated experience or professional DEC or equivalent and four (4) years of relevant experience.

-- Extensive hands-on experience with experience with the operation, and maintenance of modern scientific instrumentation together with a strong theoretical and experimental background in one or more of the traditional chemistry disciplines (Physical, Analytical, Inorganic, and Organic Chemistry) and associated instrumentation.
+- Extensive hands-on experience with experience with the operation, and maintenance of modern scientific instrumentation together with a strong theoretical and experimental background in Biochemistry and Organic Chemistry and associated instrumentation.

 - Proven ability to work under pressure and meet strict deadlines; meticulous attention to detail, and an ability to multi-task and to work on various projects concurrently.